White horse

 I took the coffee over to him.

-“Yes, yes, of course,” said Digby, tapping his bare foot.
+“Yes yes, of course,” said Digby, tapping his bare foot on the floor.

 “Okay, see you then,” I said.

-I walked out past Digby’s shoes and his little paper bag.
+I walked out past Digby’s shoes and the little paper bag.

-I learned enough in my first thirty nine years to know that relaxation for me is not a destination or a service: it’s work.
-A therapist once suggested visualisation as a way to reduce my anxiety.
+I learned enough in my first thirty nine years to know that for me, relaxation does not merely float to the surface unbidden.
+It must be summoned.
+It is work.
+A therapist once suggested that I try visualisation as one way to reduce my anxiety.
 At the time, I was worried about my children, Neko and Ida, travelling long-distance with someone else.
 I kept imagining the worst.
-The therapist suggested I visualise a brilliant white light surrounding the kids, one that would keep them safe.
-This did actually help, not to dispel my fears, but to push them to the edges, replaced with something more positive as my main focus.
+The therapist suggested I visualise a brilliant white light surrounding the children, one that would keep them safe.
+This did actually help, not to dispel my fears, but to push those fears to the edges while I focused on the light, something abstract but undeniably positive.

-I was in the passenger seat, and we were just passing through Whanganui, on the way to Taranaki.
-Everyone in the car was tuned in to something different: the kids were listening to audiobooks on headphones; Vic had a podcast on.
-The sun was streaming across our laps.
-We flashed past expanses of farmland.
+I was in the passenger seat, and we were just passing through Whanganui on the way to Taranaki.
+Everyone in the car was tuned in to something different.
+The kids were each listening to Stephen Fry narrate different Harry Potter books on their headphones.
+Vic was listening to a podcast about nutrition.
+The sun streamed across our laps.
+We flashed past bright green blocks of farmland.
 I closed my eyes.

-I imagined Digby and a white light – not protective, but supportive, a light which would imbue Digby with qualities I hoped for in a housesitter: Care.
+I imagined Digby and a white light, not so much protective as supportive, a light which would imbue Digby with qualities I hoped for in a house sitter: Care.
 Respect.
-Tidiness.
 Cleanliness.
 Common sense.
-Additional, unplanned visuals emerged.
-Now he was dressed in white, and riding a white stallion.
+I didn’t intend to direct the vision this way, but now Digby was dressed in white, and riding a white stallion.
 In place of greasy, thin hair he had a blond mane.
 He wore fresh clothes.
 He had a scabbard, and in it, a sword.
-This Sir Digby furrowed his brow, and with nothing but a nod told me, I’ll take it from here.
+This Sir Digby gently closed his eyes and dipped his head to assure me, wordlessly, I’ll take it from here.

-As we passed through Hāwera, I turned down the podcast.
+As we passed through Hāwera, I turned down Vic’s podcast playing over the car speakers.

 “So, do you really think Digby will be okay?”
 I asked Vic.
 “He didn’t really seem to be paying attention.”